-In collaboration with colleagues at the University of British Columbia, the University of Washington, Government Medical College (GMC) and Daga Memorial Women’s in Nagpur, India, Gynuity Health Projects is conducting a study testing three oral regimens for women with severe hypertension in pregnancy.
+In collaboration with colleagues at the University of British Columbia, the University of Washington, Government Medical College (GMC) and Daga Memorial Women’s in Nagpur, India, Gynuity Health Projects conducted a study testing three oral regimens for women with severe hypertension in pregnancy.

 To compare the efficacy of oral labetalol, oral nifedipine, and oral methyldopa for management of severe hypertension in pregnant women.